Gyrletta/Currency-Converter-App/README.md

 ## 📚 Description

-Welcome to my Currency Converter application! 🎉 This project is a practical web tool that allows users to convert amounts from Polish Zloty (PLN) to various foreign currencies.
-It is a step forward in my frontend development journey, showcasing essential skills in:
+Welcome to my **Currency Converter** application! 🎉 This project is a practical web tool that allows users to convert amounts between Polish Zloty (PLN) and various foreign currencies.
+It demonstrates my progress in frontend development, showcasing essential skills and modern web technologies:

-- **HTML**
-- **CSS**
-- **JavaScript**

-Additionally, I have integrated key features such as:

-- ✨ **Google Fonts**
-- ✨ **Favicon implementation**
-- ✨ **Open Graph Metadata**
+### Key Features:

+- ✨ **Real-time Currency Conversion:** The app fetches and calculates exchange rates based on user input.
+- ✨ **Dynamic Date and Time Display:** Integrated a live clock component that shows the current date and time using custom hooks.
+- ✨ **React Hooks:** Utilized React's built-in hooks such as `useState`, `useEffect`, and custom hooks (`useCurrentDate`) to manage state and effects.
+- ✨ **Styled Components:** Used `styled-components` for writing component-level styles with CSS-in-JS.
+- ✨ **Local Storage:** The app uses local storage to save user preferences or results.

 🖼️ **Screenshot**
 Below is a screenshot of the application interface:

 ![Currency Converter Screenshot](./public/CurrencyConverter.PNG)

-## 🛠️ Frontend Technologies
+## 🛠️ Technologies Used

 Here’s what I’ve used to build this project:

-- **HTML** – Structuring content and layouts.
+- **React** – A JavaScript library for building user interfaces.
+- **Styled Components** – A library for styled-components in React, using tagged template literals for styles.
+- **JavaScript** – To implement the conversion logic, user input handling, and dynamic interactions.
-- **CSS** – Styling and ensuring responsiveness.
+- **useState & useEffect** – React hooks for managing state and side effects.
+- **Custom Hook (`useCurrentDate`)** – A custom hook to handle live updates of the current date and time.
-- **JavaScript** – Implementing the conversion logic and interactivity.
+- **Local Storage** – To persist the conversion results or settings across page reloads.

-Thank you for checking out my project!
-I’m excited to keep learning and growing as a frontend developer. 😊
+- **Favicon** – Added a favicon for a personalized touch.
+- **Google Fonts** – Integrated Google Fonts to improve typography and design.
+- **Open Graph Metadata** – Included metadata for better presentation when sharing the link.

 ## 💡 Getting Started with Create React App